5 Liberating Stretches To Try If You Hold All Of Your Stress In Your Neck

 Neck tension is so real, especially when you're sitting at a desk, hunched over a computer all day, or even if you're just constantly staring at that article about Jon Snow's ass in the Game of Thrones finale on your iPhone (yeah, I see you).

 But a stiff neck can actually develop sans technology, as well.
-When you're stressed or anxious, your body's muscles tighten in an attempt to protect you from harm (also known as the fight-or-flight response).
+When you're stressed or anxious, your body's muscles tighten in an attempt to protect you from harm (also known as the fight or flight response).
 Specifically, you'll probably feel the muscles tighten in the back of your neck, which is why, if you have a lot on your plate and it's stressing you out, you might find yourself complaining about a super stiff neck.

-So, besides finding relaxing ways to de-stress, like deep-breathing or meditation, try these five liberating neck stretches to release all that tension you're holding up there.
+So, besides finding relaxing ways to de-stress, like deep breathing or meditation, try these five liberating neck stretches to release all that tension you're holding up there.

 And then on the weekend, treat yo'self to a massage.
 You deserve it, girl.